“Ideally Yours” Promotional Videos and Website Feature Alvin & Friends, Crossfit1134 and MESH Prints.

 The three featured entrepreneurs are Alvin Clayton, owner of Alvin & Friends Restaurant, Martin and Margaret Barreto, owners of Crossfit1134, and David Krinick, owner of MESH Print.

-The website contains four videos, one featuring each of three businesses and a main video featuring all three businesses.
+The website contains four videos, one featuring each of three businesses and the main video featuring all three businesses.
 Each video is narrated by the business owners.

 Much of the web site features images of, and narration from, Alvin Clayton, one of the owners of eponymously-named Alvin & Friends.
 Clayton has fast become the public face of development in New Rochelle.
 As we reported last week, Alvin Clayton (and his restaurant) appeared prominently in a campaign commercial produced by New Rochelle Mayor Noam Bramson’s County Executive campaign in 2013.
 Bramson appears in the Ideally Yours videos with Clayton.